stewart-lab/scRNAseq_downstream/README.md

 conda env create -f environment_scRNAseqbest.yml conda activate scRNAseq_best
 ```
-To run the following scripts- make sure to change your working directory as well as the directory where your gene expression, cell, and gene matrices are in the .Rmd.
+To run the following scripts- make sure to change your working directory, the GitHub directory with this repository, as well as the directory where your gene expression, cell, and gene matrices are in the .Rmd.

 You will also need to update the directories for the orthologs from Ensemble and the meta data for the human reference in the .Rmd (both are provided in the data/ folder).

 Variables:
 ```
 WD <- working directory
+GIT_DIR <- Github directory for Gamm_scRNAseq
 ORTHOLOGS <- ortholog file
 METADATA_REF <- meta data for human reference
 ```